arvind0212/social_circle_manager/progress.md

 6.  **Refine BottomNavBar:** Add active states and notification indicators.
 7.  **Data Integration:** Replace mock data in CirclesScreen with real data (likely Supabase).
 8.  **Circle Detail View:** Implement navigation and screen for viewing/managing a single circle.
+9.  **Backend Integration for Circle Creation:** Connect the Circle Creation Dialog to the backend.

 ## Design Considerations For Future Development